 Sen. Joni Ernst, 51, will not be up for reelection until 2026.

 Who’s running for Iowa’s 1st District in 2022?

 Redistricting made things a little trickier for Iowa’s House races.
 Right now, Rep. Ashley Hinson represents Iowa’s 1st District, but she will reside in and run for the 2nd District in 2022.

 Rep. Mariannette Miller-Meeks, IA-02, announced in November that she will move into the 1st District and run for reelection there.
 Her home county of Wapello was drawn into the 3rd District in the new maps.

-Miller-Meeks, 66, faces two challengers in the 1st District.
+Miller-Meeks, 66, faces one challenger in the 1st District.
 State Rep. Christina Bohannan, a Democrat and University of Iowa law professor, announced her candidacy in August.
-In September, Democrat Joseph Kerner quietly entered the race and registered his campaign with the Federal Election Commission.

 Who’s running for Iowa’s 2nd District in 2022?

 Hinson, 38, will run in the 2nd District in 2022.

 State Sen. Liz Mathis, a Democrat, will challenge Hinson in the new 2nd District.
 Both Hinson and Mathis, 63, are former television journalists.